 Are you going to rank on the first page across the board?
 Of course not.
 We all know that rankings fluctuate consistently and some keywords will perform better and worse than others.
 However, these estimates provide guidelines on what we can expect for each ranking bucket.

-Reminder: When using click-through rates, make sure the refresh your data at least every 6 months as well as after a site migration or redesign to ensure your CTR calculations are as accurate and up-to-date as possible.
+Reminder: When using click-through rates, make sure to refresh your data at least every 6 months as well as after a site migration or redesign to ensure your CTR calculations are as accurate and up-to-date as possible.

 Using Google Analytics, identify the conversion rate for each goal (revenue, newsletter signups, form submissions, etc.) that you’re measuring for SEO performance.
 Ideally, when referring to conversion rates in analytics, 3-6 months of historical data should be used.

 It incredibly important to assign value to goals in analytics.
 Without an estimated value for each conversion you’re tracking, it’s impossible to estimate the ROI of any marketing initiatives on your site.